By Dr. Sami MD, findhealthtips.com

 The potential benefits of vitamin IV drip therapy for the skin may include:

-Hydration: For people with dry or dehydrated skin, IV treatment can help replenish and hydrate the skin from the inside out.
+Hydration: For people with dry skin, IV treatment can help replenish and hydrate the skin from the inside out.

 Infusion of nutrients: The individualized combination of vitamins and minerals used in IV therapy can give the skin the nutrition it needs to stay healthy, including vitamins C and E, and B vitamins, and minerals like zinc and selenium.